 Out on the West Coast, teams gathered to beautify the beach in Mission Bay.
 They enjoyed fresh air while cleaning up a community landmark.

 They also participated in a MapSwipe event sponsored by the American Red Cross – a virtual, online mapping initiative that allows anyone with a smartphone to vet recently-mapped areas, ensuring we have the most accurate, up-to-date maps of the world’s unmapped areas.
 First responders working with these communities often have to cover large areas, but lack the data necessary for an efficient response.
 Through MapSwipe, volunteers help pinpoint where critical infrastructure and populations are located.

 In Barcelona and Madrid, teams partnered with local branches of the Eurofirms Foundation, an organization that supports adults with intellectual disabilities and women re-entering the workforce.
 They spent time with the program participants and helped them create homemade picture frames to display a favorite memory.

-The team in Aachen participated in a blood drive sponsored by the University Hospital.
-Each blood donor received 20 euros to give to health research projects, which the hospital generously matched.
+The team in Aachen participated in a blood drive sponsored by the University Hospital in Aachen.
+Each donor received 20 euros to donate to research projects at the hospital, which the hospital generously matched.